Léo Castro: Paraná

 Léo made his debut for Paraná against CRB on 15 September 2020.
 He scored his first goal for the club against Confiança on 7 November 2020, scoring in the 57th minute.

 São Bernardo

 Léo made his debut for São Bernardo against Rio Claro on 28 February 2021.
 He scored his first goal for the club against Juventus-SP on 23 April 2021, scoring in the 71st minute.

 Loan to Portuguesa

 Léo scored on his debut for Portuguesa against Votuporanguense on 23 October 2021, scoring in the 10th and 60th minute.

 Portuguesa

 Léo made his league debut for Portuguesa against Primavera SP on 27 January 2022.
 He scored his first goal for the club against Taubaté on 10 March 2022, scoring in the 76th minute.

-Velo
+Velo Clube

 Léo made his debut for Velo against Ponte Preta on 14 January 2023.
 He scored his first goal for the club against EC Lemense on 18 January 2023, scoring a penalty in the 36th minute.